ArsalaDilshad/Gist-App-Testing-/README.md

 - **Test Automation**: Automate test for Create and Update Gist for Web and API.

-- **Hooks**: To implement tear up and down logic a hooks is created in the tests
+- **Hooks**: To implement tear up logic a hook is created in each test

 - **Utils**: Random number created and also a github.login.ts helper class is created